Used Engine vs. New Engine vs. Rebuilt: Cost Comparison and Which is Best

 • Compression testing - Verified internal condition, not just visual inspection

-• VIN matching - Perfect compatibility guaranteed
+• VIN matching - Helps ensure proper compatibility

 • Transparent sourcing - Known history when available